 Although you may see great benefit in accessing increased margin with a pattern day trade account, it’s important to understand that you can lose money.

 In fact, when you day trade with borrowed funds, you can lose more than your initial investment.
 A decline in the value of stock purchased may cause your brokerage firm to require additional capital to maintain your position.
 An absence of an immediate additional capital infusion may cause your broker to liquidate your position.
 The same can happen with a short stock position and can result in unlimited losses.

 Since expenses can pile up quickly, you must monitor and control this expense.

 Getting Started with Day Trading

-As you can see, it can be easy to lose track of how many day trades you’ve completed if you do not fully understand how to count them correctly.
-If you are not able to maintain the minimum equity level of $25,000 you need to pay strict attention to the number of transactions you make.
+It’s easy to lose track of how many day trades you’ve completed if you don’t fully understand how to count them correctly.
+If you can’t maintain the minimum equity level of $25,000, you need to pay strict attention to the number of transactions you make.

 As always, it’s important to do your research prior to diving into a new investing strategy or trading practice.
 Make sure you understand how your brokerage helps you manage your trading — for instance, Ally Invest’s platform gives a warning message if you start to make your third day trade.